OXID-eSales/developer_documentation/development/modules_components_themes/module/installation_setup/setup.rst

     vendor/bin/oe-console oe:module:activate <module-id>

-.. todo: please add info about how to activate module in subshop via comandline (--shop-id parameter)
+.. todo: #tbd (8:30): please add info about how to activate module in subshop via comandline (--shop-id parameter)

 For module deactivation you would need to execute this command: